jhlanger/jhlanger.github.io/README.md

 # Portfolio

 ## Purpose
-This is my personal portfolio designed to display my work samples to potential hireing managers so they can review samples of my work and asses whether I am a good candidate for the open position.
+This is my personal portfolio designed to display my work samples to potential hiring managers so they can review samples of my work and asses whether I am a good candidate for the open position.

 ![Alt text](./assets/images/portfolioimage.PNG?raw=true "Image of Portfolio Website")